 #1.
 SPIN Selling (Neil Rackham)

 This may be the best selling book of all time.
 And it’s an easy read.
 SPIN can help anyone to sell anything.
-The whole concept is that complex sales deserve a different process.
-Neil delivers that different process on a silver platter.
+The whole concept is that complex sales deserve a different process and Neil delivers that different process on a silver platter.
+You can find more resources from Neil in Huthwaithe’s resource center.

 Pro-tip: skip the research sections up front & jump straight into the meat of the process (about 1/3rd in).